papatohu/docs/srs/srs.md

 The technology we use is:

 Backend:
--Gradle and Springboot
+-Java
--H2 Database
+-Mongo Database

 Frontend:
--Android with Java and XML
+-Angular

 IDE:
--IntelliJ and Android Studio
+-IntelliJ and Webstorm

 Project Management:
--YouTrack
+-Jira
 -GitHub
--Microsoft Teams

 Deployment:
--Travis CI
--Docker and Heroku
+tbd

 Testing:
--Cucumber
--Espresso
--JUnit
--Codacy
--CodeMR
--RestAssured
+tbd

 ## 3. Specific Requirements